 Also we need to assume that $p$ is large enough.
-In addition to being non-invertible in $\Ring$, this means the following.
-First, we want the $p$-alcoves to be in bijection with real alcoves as explained before.
-Second, we want $p$ to be large enough to satisfy the conditions of the next lemma.
+More precisely, this means the following \begin{itemize} \item The map $A\mapsto \,^p\!
+A$ from Section \ref{SS_alcoves} is a bijection between the set of real alcoves and the set of $p$-alcoves. \item $p$ is large enough to satisfy the conditions of the next lemma. \end{itemize}